OM flag

 FAQ

-Alizz Islamic Bank is the strongest overall starting point in this ranking because it combines stronger platform quality with clearer halal-investing relevance.
-The right choice still depends on whether you want stock screening, a brokerage workflow, managed portfolios, Islamic banking, sukuk, property exposure, takaful, or retirement planning.
+Alizz Islamic Bank is one listed starting point in this country page, but the right choice depends on whether you need stock screening, brokerage access, managed portfolios, Islamic banking, sukuk, business finance, ETF research, or another local service.

 How many halal platforms are available in Oman?+

-The main toplist includes 3 leading platforms, with additional providers in the broader Oman dataset.
+The main shortlist includes 5 listed options, with additional providers in the broader Oman coverage.
 Coverage can include investing apps, stock tools, Islamic funds, banks, property platforms, takaful providers, education services, sukuk access, crypto access, and estate-planning providers depending on local availability.

 Are all platforms in this Oman list Shariah-certified?+